 University qualifications are another pathway to consider when you enter the early childhood education sector.
-The Diploma-level qualification creates a university pathway for you to gain course credits for studying a Bachelor of Education in either Early Childhood Teaching or Early Childhood and Primary Teaching at Swinburne Online.
+The Diploma-level qualification creates a university pathway for you to gain course credits for studying a Bachelor of Education in either Early Childhood Teaching or Early Childhood and Primary Teaching with Swinburne Online or Swinburne campus (Hawthorn).

 Help to optimise school readiness in children in the lead up to their formal years of schooling as a Kindergarten teacher.
 This role focuses on developing social, emotional and motor skills through play-based learning experiences, applying the National Quality Framework to maximise children’s outcomes.